nandhakumar2611/mindx-inventory-docs/docs/purchaseorder/manage-po.md

 Filtering your purchase orders allows you to find relevant information swiftly, improving your overall procurement management.

+!!!
+Tip

+      Filtering your purchase orders allows you to find relevant information swiftly, improving your overall procurement management.

 ## **Refresh Purchase Order List**

 To ensure your purchase order list is current and accurate, follow these steps to refresh it: